 8) Commence operation on the selected operating channel(s).

-This BS/initialization procedure is depicted in Figure 32.
+This BS/MR-BS initialization procedure is depicted in Figure 32.

 7.14.1.1 Professional installation

-The BS/shall be installed by a professional who will be responsible for assuring that its installation is compliant with local regulations (see Annex A) and the IEEE P802.22.2.13 The professional installer should make sure that the antenna pattern meets the pattern specified in 9.12.1 and that the antenna is directed toward the selected BS/.
+The BS/MR-BS shall be installed by a professional who will be responsible for assuring that its installation is compliant with local regulations (see Annex A) and the IEEE P802.22.2.
+The professional installer should make sure that the antenna pattern meets the pattern specified in 9.12.1 and that the antenna is directed toward the selected BS/MR-BS.

-7.14.1.2 BS antenna gain information acquisition
+7.14.1.2 MR-BS antenna gain information acquisition

-The BS/shall determine if its antenna is integrated or not by querying it using the M-ANTENNA- INTEGRATED primitive structure described in 10.7.6.1and 10.7.6.2.
-The BS/ shall acquire the antenna information including the maximum antenna gain information for the channels that can be used in the regulatory domain of interest.
+The BS/MR-BS shall determine if its antenna is integrated or not by querying it using the M-ANTENNA- INTEGRATED primitive structure described in 10.7.6.1and 10.7.6.2.
+The BS/MR-BS shall acquire the antenna information including the maximum antenna gain information for the channels that can be used in the regulatory domain of interest.
 This information is stored in a MIB, wranIfBsCpeAntennaGainTable.
 If the antenna is integrated to the BS TRU, this MIB object shall be pre-populated by the manufacturer of the BS.
 If the antenna is not integrated into the BS TRU, the MIB object shall be populated by querying the antenna unit (AU) through the interface defined in 9.12.2.
 This information at the antenna shall be pre-populated by the antenna manufacturer.

 7.14.1.3 Determine geographic location

-The geolocation requirement for the BS/ is that the WRAN system shall know the latitude and longitude of the BS/ transmitting antenna within a radius of 15 m and its altitude above mean sea level.
-The BS geographic location information shall be stored in the BS memory.
+The geolocation requirement for the BS/MR-BS is that the WRAN system shall know the latitude and longitude of the BS/MR-BS transmitting antenna within a radius of 15 m and its altitude above mean sea level.
+The BS/MR-BS geographic location information shall be stored in the BS/MR-BS memory.

 7.14.1.4 Access TV bands database service and receive list of available channels

-The BS shall access a TV bands database service if one exists.
+The BS/MR-BS shall access a TV bands database service if one exists.

-The BS SM communicates with the TV bands database service using the primitives that are defined in 10.7.1.
+The BS/MR-BS SM communicates with the TV bands database service using the primitives that are defined in 10.7.1.
 Each WRAN device shall enlist with the TV bands database service by providing information that is required for access to the TV bands.
-The BS SM, which shall act as a proxy for all of its registered client devices, shall perform enlistment using the M-DEVICE-ENLISTMENT primitives.
-Each instance that a device is required to get a new set of available channels, the BS SM shall provide its geographic coordinates or those of one of its registered client devices to the TV bands database service using the M- DB-AVAILABLE-CHANNEL-REQUEST primitive.
-The BS shall receive the available channels from the TV bands database service using the M-DB-AVAILABLE-CHANNEL-INDICATION primitive.
+The BS/MR-BS SM, which shall act as a proxy for all of its registered client devices, shall perform enlistment using the M-DEVICE-ENLISTMENT primitives.
+Each instance that a device is required to get a new set of available channels, the BS/MR-BS SM shall provide its geographic coordinates or those of one of its registered client devices to the TV bands database service using the M- DB-AVAILABLE-CHANNEL-REQUEST primitive.
+The BS/MR-BS shall receive the available channels from the TV bands database service using the M-DB-AVAILABLE-CHANNEL-INDICATION primitive.
 The SM shall generate the composite available channel list using only those channels that have been indicated as available for every device on the network.

-The BS shall prohibit WRAN operation on any channel not on this initial list of available channels.
+The BS/MR-BS shall prohibit WRAN operation on any channel not on this initial list of available channels.

 7.14.1.5 Operator disallows channels